 3D format: Side By Side Compressed

 Two stereo frames packed together, L and R are side by side.
 But geometrically compressed by horizontally.
 To get a normal image need to stretch it.
 Therefore, the horizontal (resolution) quality will be 2 times worse.
 The player will have to stretch the image and its quality will deteriorate.
 For this case use option: Side By Side Compressed.
-Correspondingly add 2 letters to the file name before dot: lc or rc.
+Correspondingly add 2 letters to the file name before dot: pc or xc.

-Example: video-file-name lc.mp4
+Example: video-file-name pc.mp4

 3. Top Bottom Compressed